House Sitting References Guide For Beginners (Updated 2023)

 What You Can Use For House Sitting References

-The number one problem we had when we started house sitting was not having any references.
+The number one problem we had when we started house-sitting was not having any references, or so we thought.

 References are a little bit easier to accumulate than you may think.
-Although they might not all be previous house sitting references you can gather together enough references from other sources to show the homeowner you are reliable and trustworthy.
+Although they might not all be previous house-sitting references, you can gather enough references from other sources to show the homeowner you are reliable and trustworthy.

 Family / Friends You Have Looked After Homes or Pets For

-We have all looked after a family member, friends or neighbors’ house or pets before at some stage.
-This is house sitting!
+At some stage, we have all looked after a family member, friend, or neighbor’s house or pet.
+This is house-sitting!
 (I bet you are thinking right now, ‘well then I have house sat before.)

-That wasn’t too hard, was it?
-Get in touch with these people and ask them to write you are review for your services.
-The more the merrier!
+That wasn’t too hard.
+Contact these people and ask them to write a review for your services.
+The more, the merrier!

 Airbnb Reviews

-If you have ever used Airbnb (or similar) there is a very good chance your host reviewed you.
+If you have ever used Airbnb (or similar), there is a good chance your host reviewed you.
 This is good news!
-The homeowner will appreciate Airbnb reviews because the review is from someone who doesn’t know you.
+The homeowner will appreciate Airbnb reviews because they are from someone who doesn’t know you.

-This will give the homeowner a little bit more of an insight to you over a family or friend – who is usually never going to say a bad word about you!
+This will give the homeowner more insight into you than a family or friend—who is usually never going to say a bad word about you!

 Teachers/ Bosses/ Credible Family Friends or Public Figures

-We have all gone to school or have a family or friend who has a credible job.
+We have all gone to school or have a family or friend with a credible job.
 Have one of them write a character reference for you.
-The longer you have known this person for the better.
-It will give the homeowner a good overview of you from someone who is trustworthy.
+The longer you have known this person the better.
+It will give the homeowner a good overview of you from someone trustworthy.

 Your Workplace and Co-Workers

-This a great place to great a reference especially if you have been working for or with someone for long enough, this will have some weight behind it.
-If a homeowner can see your peers or boss of 10 years gives you a good review and character reference you must be in a good position to look after their home, right?
+This is a great place to get a reference, especially if you have worked for or with someone long enough.
+This will have some weight behind it.
+If a homeowner can see your peers or boss of 10 years gives you a good review and character reference, you must be in a good position to look after their home, right?

 Your Social Media Presence